 Gut microbiomes through the lens of cultivation

 The diversity of bacteria on earth is tremendous.
 In the intestine of mammals, one to two thirds of prokaryotic diversity remain unexplored (i.e., strains of many taxa have never been isolated and/or described).
 This pool of unknown diversity represents a substantial phylogenetic hole and most of all an opportunity to discover novel bacterial functions.
 An important part of our work is dedicated to the cultivation and description of new taxa from the intestine of humans and animals.
 Because intestinal microbiomes have co-evolved with their host species, we put effort in establishing comprehensive collections of publicly available bacterial strains in a host-specific manner (in collaboration with the Leibniz-Institute DSMZ).
-These collections serve as a foundation for experimental studies that aim at studying the ecology of gut microbes as well as microbe-host interactions using in vitro (continuous culture) and in vivo (gnotobiology) systems.
+These collections serve as a foundation for experimental work to study the ecology of gut microbes as well as microbe-host interactions using in vitro (continuous culture) and in vivo (gnotobiology) systems.
+We also currently work on an automated workflow for anaerobic cultivation (iSOMiC platform) to generate personalized collections of gut microbes.

 The mouse intestinal bacterial collection